 A reference date, after the market close five weeks prior to the third Friday in March, June, September, and December, is the cutoff for publicly available information used for quarterly shares outstanding and IWF changes.
 All shares outstanding and ownership information contained in public filings and/or official sources dated on or before the reference date are included in that quarter's update.
 In addition, there is a freeze period on a quarterly basis for any changes that result from the accelerated implementation rules.
 The freeze period begins after the market close on the Tuesday prior to the second Friday of each rebalancing month (i.e., March, June, September, and December) and ends after the market close on the third Friday of the rebalancing month.
-Pro-forma files for float-adjusted market capitalization indices are generally released after the market close on the first Friday, two weeks prior to the rebalancing effective date.
-Pro-forma files for capped and alternatively weighted indices are generally released after the market close on the second Friday, one week prior to the rebalancing effective date.
+Pro-forma files for float-adjusted market capitalization indices are generally released after the market close on the second Friday, one week prior to the rebalancing effective date.
 For illustration purposes, if rebalancing pro-forma files are scheduled to be released on Friday, March 5, the share/IWF freeze period will begin after the close of trading on Tuesday, March 9 and will end after the close of trading the following Friday, March 19 (i.e., the third Friday of the rebalancing month).